AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

 - we develop on linux system using well-known compiler, like gcc or clang;
 - we use cmake as build system (backed by make or ninja);
-- we know how to build for the target platform (for example the client provides the toolchain);
+- we know how to build for the target platform (for example the client provides a toolchain);
-- the target platform may be different from the development platform, and the produced library may not run and requires an emulator.
+- the target platform may be different from the development platform, and the produced library may require an emulator to run.

 The setup for our example project includes:

 - `libfoo` is the library we need to deliver;
-- `app` is our internal developer app, that uses `libfoo`;
+- `app` is our internal developer app that uses `libfoo`;

 The code of example project can be found [here](https://github.com/AndreyNautilus/learning-playground/tree/main/linux-shared-lib).